obiwanjacobi/Zsharp/src2/Maja/Maja.Compiler/IR/Processor/readme.md

-`IrProcessType` is a mutable object that keeps track of processing a Type declaration `IrProcessFunction` is a mutable object that keeps track of processing a Function declaration `IrProcessCodeBlock` is a mutable object that keeps track of resolving dependencies etc.
+`IrProcessType` is a mutable object that keeps track of processing a Type declaration `IrProcessFunction` is a mutable object that keeps track of processing a Function declaration `IrProcessVariable` is a mutable object that keeps track of processing a Variable declaration `IrProcessCodeBlock` is a mutable object that keeps track of resolving dependencies etc.

-These objects all reference the relevant Syntax object.
+These objects all reference their relevant Syntax object.

 > How to know what `IrCodeBlock` belongs to what Function (or statement within another CodeBlock)?
 > Also Type and Function declarations can be nested.

 Do we need an `IrProcessReference` object to link two `IrProcessXxxx` objects together in a specific way?

 ## Processors